zuspec/zuspec-dataclasses/docs/components.rst

 Supported Exec Methods
 **********************

+Exec methods are evaluated automatically based on events in the model.
+User code may not invoke these methods directly.

 comb
 ****
-A `@comb` async exec method is evaluated whenever one of the variables references changes.
+A `@comb` exec method is evaluated whenever one of the variables references changes.
 The `@comb` exec is exclusively used with RTL descriptions

 process
 *******
-The `@process` exec method is evaluated when evaluation of the containing component begins.
+The `@process` async exec method is evaluated when evaluation of the containing component begins.
 A `@process` exec method is an independent thread of control in the model.

 sync
 ****
-A `@sync` async exec method is evaluated when its associated timebase is evaluated (eg at a clock edge).
+A `@sync` exec method is evaluated on the active transition of its associated clock or reset.
 All assignments to outputs are considered nonblocking.
 The `@sync` exec is exclusively used with RTL descriptions

 *********************************